A statistical approach for simulating the density solution of a McKean-Vlasov equation: Main results

-where $\mathcal{W}_1$ denotes the $L^1$-Wasserstein distance on $\mathcal{P}_{1}$ (see e.g. \cite[(5.4) and Corollary 5.4]{MR3752669} for the definition of the Wasserstein distance).
+where the conclusion follows from the Kantorovich duality for the Wasserstein distance (see, e.g., \cite[Corollary 5.4]{MR3752669}).
 As detailed in the proof of Proposition \ref{densityeuler} below, Assumption \ref{ass: AIII 1} also implies that $(t,x) \mapsto b(t,x,\mu_t)$ is $\mathcal C^{1,3}_b$.
 This together with Assumption \ref{ass: AII} on the diffusion coefficient enables us to obtain a sharp approximation of the density of the Euler scheme of \eqref{mckeaneq}, a key intermediate result.
 This is possible thanks to the result of Gobet and Labart \cite{Gobet2008sharp}, which, to our knowledge, is the best result in that direction.
 See also \cite{Bally1996The, MR1931967,Guyon2006Euler} for similar results under stronger assumptions.

+Throughout the paper, we use the same symbol $\mu_t$ to denote both the probability distribution and its density (the same convention applies to $\bar\mu^h_t$, see Definition \ref{def:abstract-euler-scheme}).
+Specifically, $\mu_t(dx)$ denotes the distribution, while $\mu_t(x)$ denotes its density with respect to the Lebesgue measure.
+This slight abuse of notation will be maintained throughout.
+Regarding constants, we denote by $\Cmodel$ generic constants that may vary from line to line and depend only on the model parameters $\mu_0, b, \sigma, T,d$.
+When the precise dependence is needed, we make it explicit in order to emphasize the links between results.